- Solar advice hub

 Solar Together’s failures

-Although the Solar Together participation rates were initially high across London, the later phases of the project were hit with several problems - especially for customers in the south London boroughs.
+Although the Solar Together participation rates were initially high across London, the latter phases of the project were hit with several problems - especially for customers in the south London boroughs.

 Green Energy Together (GET) won the Solar Together auction as the sole contractor for installations in the capital, but the installer was unable to cope with demand, and it ended in chaotic customer service, unresponsive support, and poorly executed installations.